Malé: Air

-Velana International Airport is located on nearby Hulhulé and is the city's airport as well as the principal airport in Maldives.
+Velana International Airport is located on nearby Hulhulé island and is the city's airport as well as the principal airport in Maldives.
 With the opening of the Sinamalé Bridge, the airport is now accessible from Malé by road.
-Prior to the opening of the bridge, transport between the airport and Malé was by a frequent ferry service.
+Before the opening of the bridge, transport between the airport and Malé was by a frequent ferry service.
 Hulhulé and Hulhumalé have been connected via a causeway since the development of Hulhumalé, allowing the airport to be accessed by road from the latter.